More bisections by hyperplane arrangements: Abstract

 \section{Abstract}

+A union of an arrangement of affine hyperplanes $\HH$ in $\R^d$ is the real algebraic variety associated to the principal ideal generated by the polynomial $p_{\HH}$ given as the product of the degree one polynomials which define the hyperplanes of the arrangement.
+A finite Borel measure on $\R^d$ is bisected by the arrangement of affine hyperplanes $\HH$ if the measure on the ``non-negative side'' of the arrangement $\{x\in\R^d : p_{\HH}(x)\geq 0\}$ is the same as the measure on the ``non-positive'' side of the arrangement $\{x\in\R^d : p_{\HH}(x)\leq 0\}$.

-In 2017 Barba, Pilz \& Schnider considered particular and modified cases of the following hyperplane measure partition problem: For the given collection of $j$ measures on $\R^d$ find a $k$-element affine hyperplane arrangement that bisects each of them into equal halves simultaneously.
-They solved the problem affirmatively in the case when $d=k=2$ and $j=4$.
-Furthermore, they conjectured that every collection of $j$ measures on $\R^d$ can be bisected with a $k$-element affine hyperplane arrangement provided that $d\geq \lceil j/k \rceil$.
+In 2017 Barba, Pilz \& Schnider considered special, as well as modified cases of the following measure partition hypothesis: For a given collection of $j$ finite Borel measures on $\R^d$ there exists a $k$-element affine hyperplane arrangement that bisects each of the measures into equal halves simultaneously.
+They showed that there are simultaneous bisections in the case when $d=k=2$ and $j=4$.
+Furthermore, they conjectured that every collection of $j$ measures on $\R^d$ can be simultaneously bisected with a $k$-element affine hyperplane arrangement provided that $d\geq \lceil j/k \rceil$.
 The conjecture was confirmed in the case when $d\geq j/k=2^a$ by Hubard and Karasev in 2018.

-In this paper we give a different proof of the Hubard and Karasev result using the framework of Blagojevi\'c, Frick, Haase \& Ziegler (2016), based on the equivariant relative obstruction theory, that was developed for handling the Gr\"unbaum--Hadwiger--Ramos hyperplane measure partition problem.
-Furthermore, this approach allowed us to prove even more, that for every collection of $2^a(2h+1)+\ell$ measures on $\R^{2^a+\ell}$ there exists a $(2h+1)$-element affine hyperplane arrangement that bisects them simultaneously.
+In this paper we give a different proof of the Hubard and Karasev result using the framework of Blagojevi\'c, Frick, Haase \& Ziegler (2016), based on the equivariant relative obstruction theory of tom Dieck, which was developed for handling the Gr\"unbaum--Hadwiger--Ramos hyperplane measure partition problem.
+Furthermore, this approach allowed us to prove even more, that for every collection of $2^a(2h+1)+\ell$ measures on $\R^{2^a+\ell}$, where $1\leq \ell\leq 2^a-1$, there exists a $(2h+1)$-element affine hyperplane arrangement that bisects all of them simultaneously.
+Our result was extended to the case of spherical arrangements and reproved by alternative methods in a beautiful way by Crabb in 2020.

 \dedicatory{Dedicated to \v{Z}arko Mijajlovi\'c on the occasion of his 70th birthday}